CrowdStrike/travel-laptop/README.md

 A reasonably secure travel laptop following the approach laid out here will boot only a signed kernel and initrd and assure user-space integrity with a [dm-verity](https://lwn.net/Articles/459420/) protected root filesystem.
 If you require confidentiality, it is additionally recommended encrypted the entire filesystem or use a separate, encrypted `/home` partition.

 Building coreboot and GRUB2 for your target laptop and flashing the appropriate image is out of the scope of this repository's contents and documentation.
 You can find more information on the [coreboot Wiki](https://coreboot.org/Welcome_to_coreboot).
+You can find a preliminary coreboot review branch that measures platform state into TPM PCRs in [gerrit changeset #14038](http://review.coreboot.org/#/c/14038/) (click the *Download* drop-down to get a URL usable in `git checkout`).

 ## Involved Components ##